These are the questions we get asked the most. If your question isn’t answered here, get in touch and we’ll reply personally.

 Q. What top tube slope can I have on my bike?

-A. Basically any slope you prefer.
-Most of our bikes are what we call 'semi-sloping', with a slope between 4 and 6 degrees.
+A. Basically any slope you prefer, however there are limitations based on your proportions.
+Most of our bikes are what we call ‘semi-sloping’, with a slope between 4 and 6 degrees.
 Some customers prefer a level (traditional) top tube, others like a very compact bike.
-It's entirely up to you.
+It’s entirely up to you.

 Q. Which material is best for a bike?
 Aluminium, steel, titanium or carbon?